BobBuildTool/bob/doc/manpages/bob-archive.rst

       respectively ``||`` (or).
 There is also a ``!`` (not) logical operator.
     * Parenthesis can be used to override precedence.

+    The optional *Limit* field must be an integer number greater than zero.
+It limits the number of artifacts that are retained by *Predicate*.
+If no *Limit* is specified all matching artifacts are retained.
+By default the artifacts are sorted by the ``build.date`` field in descending order so that only the most recent *Limit* artifacts are retained.
+If *Field* is not populated the artifact is always put at the end of the list.
+Specify ``ASC`` to sort the artifacts in ascending order by *Field*.

     A typical usage of the ``clean`` command is to remove old artifacts from a continuous build artifact archive.
 Suppose the root package that is built is called ``platform/app`` and we want to retain only artifacts that are